aseuteurideu/xai-tutorials/docs/source/_model_agnostic_xai/lime.rst

 LIME segments the image into sections known as superpixels, breaking it down into $d$ subregions referred to as **interpretable fearures**.
 The default segmentation algorithm of LIME to produce this superpixels is the *quickshift* algorithm by `Vedaldi et. al. <https://doi.org/10.1007/978-3-540-88693-8_52>`_ However, you can choose a different segmentation algorithm available at *scikit-image*.
 LIME introduces perturbations to these interpretable components by modifying pixel values within each superpixel region, typically turning them gray or replacing them with the mean of all pixels in the superpixel.
 Each perturbed instance is then fed into the model to generate new predictions for the originally predicted class.
 These predictions will be the labels for the new dataset.
 This dataset is utilized to train LIME's linear model, helping assess the contribution of each interpretable component to the original prediction.

 In the image (`source <https://www.oreilly.com/library/view/explainable-ai-for/9781098119126/ch04.html>`_) below, we can see an example of the original image on the left and an overlay of the superpixels (yellow) in the middle.
 On the right, we can see some examples of perturbed images passed to the inference algorithm to make new predictions.
+The model predicts the class of the original image with a confidence of 0.833.
+When certain superpixels are removed or grayed out, the model’s top class prediction can change.
+Regions that are more influential—such as in the top-right image, where the superpixels covering the parrot’s head are deactivated—cause a noticeable drop in confidence (to 0.648).
+In contrast, removing less important regions, as shown in the bottom-right image, results in little to no change in the predicted probability.

 .. image:: https://www.oreilly.com/api/v2/epubs/9781098119126/files/assets/eaip_0424.png
     :width: 800